 Jumpstart is an early childhood development program that seeks to address these challenges.
 The program was founded in 1993 at Yale University, and since then, has been one of the fastest-growing nonprofits in the country.
-The high-quality, comprehensive program focuses on the development of the children, their families, and the university students who serve with this national organization as AmeriCorps members.
-In Autumn 2007, through the School of Education, Boston University welcomed Jumpstart to campus.
+The high-quality, comprehensive program focuses on the development of the children, their families, and the university students who serve with this national organization.
+In fall 2007, through the School of Education, Boston University welcomed Jumpstart to campus.

 For general information about the Jumpstart national program, visit the Jumpstart website.

 Do you believe that every child enters the world with potential and deserves the resources and support necessary to succeed in school and in life?
 Join Jumpstart and make that happen!
 Applications can be found online here!